Ranjitha75388/projects/JasperReport server  .md

 ```
 ### Step 5: Deploy JasperReports Server :

 - Bitnami Docker image used.
-This image already has the .war file pre-installed and deployed in Tomcat, so no manual download or deployment is required.Latest version:8.2.0
+This image already has the .war file pre-installed and deployed in Tomcat, so no manual download or deployment is required.Latest version:8.2.0 of jasper report server.

 1.Create a file jasper-deployment.yaml: